Cameron Perkins

 Cameron Edwards Perkins (born September 27, 1990) is an American former professional baseball outfielder.
 He previously played in Major League Baseball (MLB) for the Philadelphia Phillies.
 He was born in Beaumont, Texas, and played at Southport High School where he was drafted by the Seattle Mariners.
 Subsequently, he attended Purdue University, and excelled playing baseball there before the Philadelphia Phillies drafted him in 2012.
-While making his way through the minor leagues, he was three-times named an all-star before earning an promotion to the Major League, making his major league debut in June 2017.
+While making his way through the minor leagues, he was three-times named an all-star before earning a promotion to the Major League, making his major league debut in June 2017.

 Amateur career

 Perkins was born to parents Dale Perkins and Patti Boyett in Beaumont, Texas; he has four siblings.
 He attended Vidor High School, where he played for the varsity team his sophomore year.
 He also played football, basketball, and participated in track and field.
 As a junior, Perkins transferred to Southport High School, where he would live with his father.

 Perkins was drafted by the Seattle Mariners in the 43rd round of the 2009 Major League Baseball Draft out of Southport High School in Indianapolis, Indiana.
 He did not sign and played college baseball at Purdue University from 2010 to 2012.